nagadesakshi/tasty-project/README.md

 # 🍽️ Tasty Project

 ## 📌 Description
 Tasty Project is a simple and attractive food-related website built using HTML.
-It showcases delicious dishes, recipes, and includes basic pages like Home, About, and Contact.
+It showcases delicious dishes,and includes basic pages like Home, About, and manu,Contact.

 ---